-Putnam Short-Term Municipal Income Fund is a diversified series of Putnam Funds Trust, a Massachusetts business trust organized on January 22, 1996 (the "Trust").
-A copy of the Trust's Amended and Restated Agreement and Declaration of Trust (the "Agreement and Declaration of Trust"), which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.
+Putnam Global Income Trust is a Massachusetts business trust organized on June 30, 1986.
+A copy of the fund's Amended and Restated Agreement and Declaration of Trust (the "Agreement and Declaration of Trust"), which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.

-The Trust is an open-end management investment company with an unlimited number of authorized shares of beneficial interest.
+The fund is an open-end non-diversified management investment company with an unlimited number of authorized shares of beneficial interest.
 The Trustees may, without shareholder approval, create two or more series of shares representing separate investment portfolios.
 Any series of shares may be divided without shareholder approval into two or more classes of shares having such preferences and special or relative rights and privileges as the Trustees determine.
 The fund offers classes of shares with different sales charges and expenses.

 Each share has one vote, with fractional shares voting proportionally.

-Shares of all series and classes will vote together as a single class on all matters except (i) when required by the Investment Company Act of 1940, as amended, or when the Trustees have determined that a matter affects one or more series or classes materially differently, shares are voted by individual series or class; and (ii) when the Trustees determine that such a matter affects only the interests of a particular series or class, then only shareholders of that series or class are entitled to vote.
+Shares of all classes vote together as a single class except when otherwise required by law or as determined by the Trustees.
 The Trustees may take many actions affecting the fund without shareholder approval, including under certain circumstances merging your fund into another Putnam fund.
 Shares are freely transferable, are entitled to dividends as declared by the Trustees, and, if the fund were liquidated, would receive the net assets of the fund.